Cell, Molecular, Health, and Disease

 K. Leigh Greathouse, Ph.D.

-The focus of my laboratory is on elucidating the relationship between diet, the microbiome and colon cancer etiology.
-Our goal is to 1) delineate the dietary factors that modify the microbiome and its function, 2) develop microbial multi-omic classifiers that improve stratification of patients for colon cancer treatment, and 3) identify key functional pathways and mechanisms of the microbiota-host communication, including nucleic acid sensing cell receptors that control inflammation.
-Ultimately, our goal is to discover microbial and metabolic targets for the development of clinical tools to improve the treatment and reduce mortality from colon cancer.
+The focus of our research group is understanding the relationship between diet and the microbiome in inflammatory disease, specifically colon cancer.
+Our goals are to 1) identify the dietary factors that modify the microbiome and their contribution to colon cancer, 2) elucidate the key mechanisms controlling microbiota-host communication, and 3) develop microbial classifiers that improve stratification of patients for colon cancer treatment.
+Ultimately, our goal is to discover dietary factors and microbial targets for the development of clinical tools to prevent colon cancer development, and reduce morbidity and mortality from colon cancer.

 Christopher Kearney, PhD.